Author: Tim Powers

 Kim Philby makes for a wonderful protagonist/antagonist.
 Mysterious, pathetic, pitiful and dangerous, he is a perfect foil for our main protagonist, and a perfect mythical double.
 His snarl and stutter, insecurity hidden deep in the pouchy eyes, and a ferality of a cornered animal hidden beneath the veneer of educated Cambridge man all make for a deeply captivating character, all the more memorable for the mystery in his life.
 All the inexplicable facts from his life here make sudden sense, and I enjoyed the twisted skill with which Powers wound his own crazy plot around Philby’s real story.

 There are only three female characters in the novel, and that counting the indomitable disgraced nun – as well as an inscrutable djinn.
 But the remaining one, Elena Teresa Ceniza-Bendiga, seems quite enough to fill in the female-shaped space.
-Intense, dedicated and capable, Elena was one of the best female protagonist that I have encountered in Powers’ books.
+Intense, dedicated and capable, Elena was one of the best female protagonists that I have encountered in Powers’ books.
 I haven’t read them all, to be sure, and Last Call still awaits me, but among these few I have read – from my favorite The Anubis Gates through The Drawing of the Dark to The Stress of Her Regard – Elena definitely stands out.

 All in all, Declare is a highly enjoyable, immensely satisfying read, with lots of action interspersed with lyrical description, and a trademark Powers’ supernatural conspiracy theory at its core.